qmk/qmk_firmware/readme.md

 and can be tested against the `usb_led` with a conditional like `if (usb_led & (1<<USB_LED_CAPS_LOCK))` - if this is true, you can turn your LED one, otherwise turn it off.

+# Modding your keyboard

-# Audio output from a speaker
+## Audio output from a speaker

 Your keyboard can make sounds!
 If you've got a Planck, Preonic, or basically any keyboard that allows access to the C6 port, you can hook up a simple speaker and make it beep.
 You can use those beeps to indicate layer transitions, modifiers, special keys, or just to play some funky 8bit tunes.